-- [ed] Such appeal shall be filed on or before the second Monday in March and may not be filed thereafter.
+(ed) Such appeal shall be filed on or before the second Monday in March and may not be filed thereafter.
 The Board of Review shall give notice to any person who has filed an appeal, as provided for in Subsection (b) of this section, of the time and place of the meeting for the hearing thereof, which notice shall be made in writing, by delivering the same to such person or leaving the same at such person's place of residence or place of business with a person of proper age and discretion, or by mail to the address of such complainant.
-If the Board of Review determines that an appeal was not filed as required by Subsection (b) of this section, it shall issue and mail a determination letter explaining why the appeal is deficient and notifying the complainant of their right to protest the determination to the Michigan Tax Tribunal.
 If the individual is represented, the Board must also provide this notice to the individual's representative.
 Individuals and their representatives must be given notice at least 72 hours before the scheduled hearing.
-While acting upon such appeals, any member or employee of the Board of Assessors may request to meet with the Board of Review and make such explanations as needed in any case, or, where requested by the Board of Review, a member or employee of the Board of Assessors shall meet with, and provide information to, the Board of Review. - (i) Any decision by the Board of Review shall include a finding of fact specific to the subject property and reason for determination specific to the subject property.
-The Board of Review determination letter shall include a statement of the individual's right to appeal to the Michigan Tax Tribunal, including the deadline for filing a petition with the Tribunal and the electronic and physical address for filing the Tribunal petition.
+While acting up on such appeals, any member or employ ee of the Board of Assessors may request to meetwith the Board of Review and make such explanations as needed in any case, or, where requested by the Board of Review, a member or employ ee of the Board of Assessors shall meet with, and provideinformation-to, the Board of Review.
+If the Board of Review determines that an appeal was not filed as required by Subsection (b) of this section, it shall issue and mail a determination letter explaining why the appeal is deficient and notify ing the complainant of their right to protest the determination to the Michigan Tax Tribunal.

+(i) Any decision by the Board of Review shall include a finding of fact specific to the subject property and reason for determination specific to the subject property.
+The Board of Review determination letter shall include a statement of the individual's right to appeal to the Michigan Tax.
+Tribunal, including the deadline for filing a petition with the Tribunal and the electronic and physical address for filing the Tribunal petition.

 Sec.
-44-4-7. - Correction and confirmation of assessment rolls.
+44-4-7. - Correction and confirmation of assessment rolls; Calculation for subsequent year.

 (a) The Board of Review shall hear and determine all appeals in a summary manner and correct any errors which the Body may discover in the assessment rolls, shall place thereon the names of any persons and the descriptions of any property not already assessed and assess the same and may increase or diminish any assessment as the Body sees fit, provided, that the Board of Review shall not increase any assessment without giving a reasonable opportunity to persons owning or having charge of the same, if known, to appear and object thereto.
-Hearings on appeals shall be held at such time, date and place as the Board of

-Review shall specify as soon as practicable after the appeal has been filed.
+Hearings on appeals shall be held at such time, date and place as the Board of Review shall specify as soon as practicable after the appeal has been filed.
 The Board of Review may adopt, change, or amend the same assessment rolls in whole or in part.